 We accept Visa, MasterCard and American Express for your safari deposit, which equals to 25% of the land price.
 The balance is due 60 days prior to departure and is payable by check, money order or wire transfer.

 What type of vehicles do you use on safari?

-African Horizons uses mini buses with open-roofs in Kenya although 4x4 Land Cruisers are expected soon.
+African Horizons uses mini buses with open-roofs in Kenya as well as 4x4 Land Cruisers at a higher rate.

 In Tanzania we use Land Cruisers exclusively.